emily-ebel/varSV/README.md

 <br><br>
-## Visualizing structural variation on large pieces of DNA
+## Methods: Visualizing structural variation on large pieces of DNA

 <b>1.
 Define a region or regions to visualize.</b> <br><br>
 Region files are based on annotated genes in a reference genome.
 Each chromosome with at least one region of interest needs its own region file.
 The file can contain more than one region from the same chromosome, such as telomeric and internal <i>var</i> regions.